Breast pump coverage

 Health benefits of breastfeeding

-If you choose to breastfeed, there are some health benefits you might want to know about – for both mom and baby.
-Studies show that breastfed babies have lower risks of asthma, childhood leukemia, childhood obesity, ear infections, sudden infant death syndrome (SIDS), respiratory diseases, and Type 2 diabetes.1 For mothers, nursing can lower the risk of Type 2 diabetes, ovarian cancer and certain types of breast cancer.1
+If you choose to breastfeed, there are some health benefits you might want to know about — for both mom and baby.
+Studies show that breastfed babies have lower risks of asthma, childhood leukemia, childhood obesity, ear infections, sudden infant death syndrome (SIDS), respiratory diseases and Type 2 diabetes.
+For mothers, nursing can lower the risk of Type 2 diabetes, ovarian cancer and certain types of breast cancer.11

 Lactation counseling

 You may be eligible under your UnitedHealthcare health benefit plan for lactation counseling at no cost to you.
-Call the number on your health plan ID card to talk with a representative.
+UnitedHealthcare members can sign in to your member account or the UHC app to view your benefits.